 In 1994 (our starting date here), Systran was the first MT system to be made available on the Web, after having been on France's Minitel for ten years or more.
-Twenty-five years later, almost all MT vendors offer free Web page translators, and provide MT gateways like Voilà, Babelfish, etc. to large customers.
+Twenty-five years later, almost all MT vendors offer free Web page translators, and provide MT gateways like Voilà, Babelfhish, etc. to large customers.
 Millions of Web pages are translated on the fly every day, in more than fifty language pairs.
 This progress would of course have been unthinkable before the Web.

-2.2 Building heterogeneous MT systems collaboratively through the Web
+2.2 Building heterogeneous MT systems by collaborative development through the Web

 The examples of UNL and CSTAR-II show that collaborative development via the Web is indeed possible.
-Intermediate structures encoded in XML or in HTML-like specific formats (as in .unl files, which contain interlingual representations in the format originated by H. Uchida [33]) are exchanged almost instantly between modules of MT systems running in various locations.
+Intermediate structures encoded in XML or in HTML-like specific formats (as in .unl files, which contain interlingual representations in the format originated by H. Uchida [89]) are exchanged almost instantly between modules of MT systems running in various locations.
 These various structures are developed with very different tools and theoretical backgrounds.
 The availability and diffusion of XML, Unicode, and associated tools since 1998 has solved many difficult problems linked with the computer representation of texts in various languages.

-2.3 Emergence of the application to MT of collaborative resource building terminological data (via Micro-MATER [36]).
+2.3 Emergence of the application to MT of collaborative resource building

+With the advent of Web 2.0 - the participative Web - the age of collaborative construction of resources in general, and of MT resources more specifically, is upon us.
+The idea of exchanging translation dictionaries, in particular, was pioneered by A. Melby before 1984, as soon as microcomputers became available [78, 79], with later developments towards the exchange of lexical and terminological data (via Micro-MATER [80]).
 More recently, collaborative human translation has become very active, with Web sites dedicated to the translation of documents related to causes (PaxHumana), or centers of interest (Wikipedia), or open source software (the W3C and Mozilla localization projects).
-Existing parallel high quality corpora like EuroParl and JR-acquis have become available on the Web in GPL, and more corpora are being created by volunteer translation communities.
-Cooperative development has begun more recently on (pre-terminological) dictionaries, especially in instructional contexts [37, 38].
+Existing parallel HQ corpora like EuroParl and JR-acquis have become available on the Web in GPL, and more corpora are being created by volunteer translation communities.
+Cooperative development has begun more recently on (pre-terminological) dictionaries, especially in instructional contexts [5, 6].